The monodromy map from differential systems to character variety is generically immersive

 \section{Introduction}

-Our aim here is to study the Riemann-Hilbert correspondence for differential systems over compact Riemann surfaces.
-In order to describe the framework, let us denote by $\Sigma$ a given compact connected oriented topological surface of genus $g \,\geq\, 2$ and by $G$ a connected reductive affine algebraic group defined over $\mathbb C$.
+Our aim here is to study the monodromy map, also called the Riemann--Hilbert map, from the differential systems over compact Riemann surfaces to the character varieties.
+In order to describe the framework, let us denote by $\Sigma$ a given compact connected oriented $C^\infty$ surface of genus $g \,\geq\, 2$ and by $G$ a connected reductive affine algebraic group defined over $\mathbb C$.